-In this section we extend a frame-based [Minsky, 1992] knowledge model.
-This is a result of the enriched conceptual model where properties are characterised with respect to their behaviour in the concept description.
-The knowledge model is based on classes, slots, and facets.
+In this section we extend the OKBC knowledge model [?].
+This knowledge model is based on classes, slots, and facets.
 Classes correspond to concepts and are collections of objects sharing the same properties, hierarchically organised into a multiple inheritance hierarchy, linked by IS-A links.
-Classes are described in terms of slots, or attributes, that can either be sets or single values.
+Classes are described in terms of slots, or attributes, that can either be sets of single values.
 A slot is described by a name, a domain, a value type and by a set of additional constraints, here called facets.
 Facets can contain the documentation for a slot, constrain the value type or the cardinality of a slot, and provide further information concerning the slot and the way in which the slot is to be inherited by the subclasses.
-The set of facets has been extended from that provided by OKBC [Chaudhri et al., 1998] in order to encompass descriptions of the attribute and its behaviour in the concept description and changes over time.
-The facets we use are listed below and discussed in the next section: